alphaknowledgehosting/AlphaKnowledgeDsaEditorials/CPP basics-1/cpp2-editorial.md

 ## Functions

-A function is a pre-defined set of instructions that processes input, performs a specific task, and provides an output, offering a convenient way to reuse code for repetitive tasks.[^6]
+A function is a pre-defined set of instructions that processes input, performs a specific task, and provides an output, offering a convenient way to reuse code for repetitive tasks.
+[6]

 **Syntax:**